 KIMBERLY S. OBERRECHT was born in 1972 and grew up in Tacoma, Washington.
 She graduated from the University of Washington in 1994 with a B.A. in Business Administration.
 She received her law degree in 1997 from California Western School of Law and was admitted to the California Bar in 1997.
 Kim is an Associate in the American Board of Trial Advocates (ABOTA), listed as a Super Lawyer in 2013, and a member of DRI, the National Restaurant and Retail Defense Association (NRRDA), the San Diego Defense Lawyers, and the San Diego County Bar Association.
 Kim's practice is focused on auto liability, trucking, commercial premises liability, construction site accidents, and personal injury defense.
 She has completed over 35 jury trials, successfully defending auto, trucking, products liability, and premises liability cases with catastrophic injuries.

-Kim and her husband, Steve, live in the University City area of San Diego with their two young sons and chocolate lab.
+Kim and her husband, Steve, live in the University City area of San Diego with their two young sons.
 Kim enjoys spending time with her family, running, cooking, watching the Padres, and traveling.

 CHERYL A. KIRKPATRICK was born in Trenton, New Jersey, but has lived most of her life in California.
 She was admitted to the California Bar in 1990 and has been practicing as a defense attorney for over twenty years.
 She obtained her law degree from Southwestern University School of Law in 1990, where she was Note & Comment Editor for the Southwestern University Law Review, received an American Jurisprudence Book Award for Torts, and served as an Extern for the Honorable Arthur Alarcon, Ninth Circuit Court of Appeals.
 Cheryl focuses on bodily injury litigation, as well as general liability and construction defect matters.
 She has tried cases in Orange, Los Angeles and Riverside Counties.
 She has obtained multiple defense verdicts in assault and battery, discrimination, motorcycle accident, and slip and fall cases.
 She has also tried construction defect cases.